apokroy/LX2/README.md

 - The binding has been exercised by synthetic tests and the DUnitX suite in `Tests`, and the static build on Windows x64 is what the author's own applications use.
 - Win32 has not been tested.
-- Planned: XML documentation for all significant sources; wrappers for the reader API.
+- Planned: wrappers for the reader API.